How to Scrape Google Maps

 article feature image

-In this web scraping tutorial, we'll be scraping Google Maps (google.com/maps) - a map service that is also a major directory for business details and reviews.
+In this tutorial, we'll explain how to write a Google Maps scraper (google.com/maps) - a map service that is also a major directory for business details and reviews.

 Google Maps is a complex piece of web software so we'll be using browser automation toolkits like Selenium, Playwright and ScrapFly to render the pages for us in Python.
 We'll cover all three of these options so feel free to follow along in the one you're most familiar with - let's jump in!